DEFRA/defra-docker-node/README.md

 ## Image vulnerability scanning

-A GitHub Action runs a nightly Anchore Engine scan of the image published to Docker, and will build and scan pre-release images on push.
-At present only the latest Node.js 14 image is scanned.
-Scanning of the Node.js 12 image will be added in the future.
+A GitHub Action runs a nightly Anchore Grype scan of the image published to Docker, and will build and scan pre-release images on push.
+At present the latest Node.js 12, 14, and 16 images are scanned.

 This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.